-Victoria Falls Dominica
+4. Victoria Falls Dominica

-Victoria Falls is one of the most unique waterfalls in Dominica, on the east coast of the island.
+Victoria Falls is one of the most unique waterfalls in Dominica on the east coast of the island.
 It’s different from all the other falls because the river that runs through, known as the Riviére Blanche, is this gorgeous, milky blue color that comes from the mountains near Boiling Lake.

 The hike weaves in and out of the jungle, crossing the river several times.
 The water is deep in a lot of places, so you will get absolutely soaked.
 I don’t recommend taking anything you aren’t comfortable getting wet.
 I took my camera and had the bag above my head in several places to avoid it from getting wet.

-It took us about an hour to get to Victoria Falls, where you’ll get a gorgeous view of the 200 foot (61m) waterfall that drops down to a large milky-white pool.
+It took us about an hour to get to Victoria Falls, where you’ll get a gorgeous view of the 200-foot (61m) waterfall that drops down to a large milky-white pool.
 We did swim under it briefly, but the falls are very powerful!

 But we ran into trouble when a man told us we couldn’t cross his property without a guide.
 His wife was bathing in the river nearby and started yelling at him when she realized what was happening.
 He then changed his tune and happily let us go by.
 Sometimes you need a woman to put you in your place!
-Regardless, the trail is not obvious at times, so please do get a guide.

-Emerald Pool Dominica
+5. Emerald Pool Falls Dominica

 Emerald Pool is one of the most popular waterfalls in Dominica.
 It’s in the center of the island, near Jacko Falls and Spanny Falls, so the 3 combined make a great day trip.

-Emerald Pool trail is well marked and easily accessible via a 15-minute path.
+Emerald Pool trail is well-marked and easily accessible via a 15-minute path.
 Once you reach the falls, you’ll see a gorgeous grotto called Emerald Pool, named so because of the green hue due to the tree-filtered sunlight.

-It’s on private property, so you need to pay an admission fee of 10 ECD (2.70 USD) at the local store there (it’s marked with a sign).
+It’s on private property, so you need to pay an admission fee of 10 ECD at the local store there (it’s marked with a sign).
 Once you pay, it’s a 10-minute hike down to the small waterfall, which you can swim underneath.
 Similar to Emerald Pool, it has a beautiful turquoise color.